 The attribute Scope is used to specify if the value is set inside the Docker container (inside), on the Docker host (outside) or on both (inside, outside).
 The default is inside.
-Values in the scope inside can be referenced in the docker-compose. yml for multi container apps just like Univention Configuration Registry Variables.
-For an example see Post processing of Docker Compose file (page 10).
+Values in the scope inside can be referenced in the docker-compose.yml for multi container apps just like Univention Configuration Registry variables (see Section 2.3.3 for an example).

 The attributes Labels and Values are used if a type List is defined.
 The attribute Labels defines the values shown to the user and the attribute Values defines the values which are stored.
 The lists are comma separated and should have the same size.
-If a comma is necessary inside a label or value, it can be escaped with a \\.
+If a comma is necessary inside a label or value, it can be escaped with a \.